lee-joanne/yakker-backend/README.md

 ## Deployment

-- The following steps were taken for the deployment process for the back-end component of Yakker.
+- The following steps were taken for the deployment process for the back end component of Yakker.
 These steps take place after Django is correctly installed and an 'env.py' file is made (and file is added to .gitignore).
 [Cloudinary](https://cloudinary.com/) must also be successfully hooked up to Django by adding in all necessary imports and settings in 'settings.py' and 'env.py'.
 Instructions are copied from CI's DRF Example Project.

-1. Log in or create an account to [ElephantSQL](https://www.elephantsql.com/) and click "Create New Instance".
+1. Login or create an account to [ElephantSQL](https://www.elephantsql.com/) and click "Create New Instance".
 2. Set up a plan, give your plan a name (name of project), select the Tiny Turtle (free plan), leave the Tag fields blank, and select your region.
 3. Click review, and after ensuring details are correct, click 'Create instance'.
 4. Return to ElephantSQL dashboard and click database instance name for this project.